meaghanlewis/manager-guide/human-user-guide.md

   - It's important for me to support the people around me and help them find their passion.

 - What are some things that people might misunderstand about you that you should clarify?
-  -  A common thing I'm told is that I always have a calm demeanor and am hard to read.
-This means I don't usually get overly excited or overly angry.
-It doesn't mean that I don't care, because I do.
+  -  One thing I'm told is that I always have a calm demeanor and am hard to read.
+This means I don't visibly get overly excited or angry, even when I am overly excited or angry.
+I'll still provide blunt feedback and share my thoughts, but will  stay level-headed and make logical decisions.

 **About my colleagues**

 - What qualities do you particularly value in your colleagues?